omershatil/Move-The-Fish/README.md

 Quick note:
 =====================================================================================================================
-You can see the project running here (coming soon!)
-Basically it servers as a template for combining Java frameworks (Hibernate, Spring, Spring MVC, Servlets, etc.) with some JavaScript, AJAX, and JQuery.
+You can see the project running here (coming soon!
+Use Firefox/Chrome) Basically it servers as a template for combining Java frameworks (Hibernate, Spring, Spring MVC, Servlets, etc.) with some JavaScript, AJAX, and JQuery.
 You could use the project as a template for how to use the correct annotations for Spring/Hibernte, how to set a servlet to run on Tomcat, etc.
 In addition, it has some JQuery animation.
 In particular, I am happy with the way the fish turn.
 However, the code is not "production quality".
 It's just a demo.